-To receive an offer in just 1 working day, please send us your drawings in PDF or any 3D format.Get an offer
+To receive an offer in just 1 working day, please send us your drawings in PDF or any 3D format.GET AN INSTANT QUOTE

 Alternative designations and standarts: 3.1645; EN 573-3; AlCu4PbMgMn

 General characteristics: Light, durable and functional: these are the qualities that make aluminium one of the key engineering materials of our time.
 This alu 2007 grade is among alloys for high speed automatic lathes and, same as 2030, has the highest mechanical characteristics.
 It is selected when a good combination of machinability and high mechanical properties is needed.
 It also has low corrosion resistance; so it's usually good to have a protective anodizing after part machining.

 Applications: Bolts, nuts, threaded bars, screws.
 Presented literally in every industry.

 General characteristics: Aluminium 5082 aluminum is a 5000-series aluminum alloy: it is an alloy that can be hardened by cold work: it is not heat treatable to higher strength.
 5082 grade is in the middle through the series of aluminium alloys for content and strength.

 Alternative designations and standarts: 3.3547; Alloy 5083; EN 573-3; UNS A95083; ASTM B209; AlMg4.5Mn0.7

 General characteristics: 5083 aluminium alloy is an aluminium alloy with magnesium and traces of manganese and chromium.
 It is highly resistant to attack by seawater and industrial chemicals.
 Alloy 5083 retains exceptional strength after welding.
 It has the highest strength of the non-heat treatable alloys, but is not recommended for use in temperatures in excess of 65°C.